John-Gell/Intro_to_Web-Dev_V2/README.md

 # CSS
 ## The Box Model
 - Display
--- 'inline' use this to get any tag to display like inline text -- 'block'
+  - 'inline' use this to get any tag to display like inline text

 # Formatting Notes